edeyneka/edeyneka.github.io/_posts/2022-04-01-tips_towards_an_offer.md

 3. Edit URL.
 Personalize the URL for your profile so that it is recognizable and easy to share.
 4. Fill in all the information about your education (including the core courses), work experience with the description of responsibility and achievements, projects, awards, and skills.
 If you know someone who can endorse your skills, ask them to do so.
 Here, your master résumé could be of great help - you can just copy all the details.
 LinkedIn does not limit you in any way, so provide all the information you find valuable for the potential employer.
 5. Recommendations.
 Ask people who are aware of your professional background to write a recommendation for you.
 It can increase your ranking in search and, just in general, makes your page more attractive.
 6. Make a lot of connections.
 Usually, it is a good idea to connect with your university mates, especially those who are working in the industry of interest.
 I suggest aiming for 500+ connections.
-Your connections are the most important driver in finding a referee or a job position.
-For more info, see the next section.
+Your connections are the most important driver in finding a referral or a job position.
+For more info, see next section.

 # How to find positions and referrals